 Rural Post is available through NZ Post (RD 31 Levin).
 The nearest delivery centre is at Manakau Store.
 To receive mail you must register at the Manakau Store

 The land on the north side of the river across the walking bridge is privately owned.
 The beach access at the south end of Manga Pirau Street is also privately owned.
-The continued use of both these areas is dependent upon all users respecting the property and leaving as it as found.
+Continued use of both these areas depends on all users respecting the property and leaving as it as found.

 Access to all farmland near the settlement with the exception of the above two areas is prohibited.